edoardoo/RemoteRaspberry/README.md

 When a button with class `.command` is pressed, the application read the `data-command` attribute value of the pressed button and send this message to the Raspberry.
-Here tha application will call, with the exec function, the `../remote -m message`
+Here tha application will call, with the exec function, the `../remote -m message` command.
+The `remote` application then communicate send the message to the arduino using the nrf24l01+ module.

+To be able to use the Raspberry's GPIO the application must be starte with roots privileges.

 ## Needed Folders/Files